10 Ways to Get Rid of Water Retention

 So, it is wise to lower the intake of salt not only to cure water retention but also to keep other health complications at bay.

-8 tips to reduce salt intake for elimination of water retention
+8 tips to reduce salt intake for the elimination of water retention

 - Cook food at home most of the time.
 Hotels and restaurant foods are loaded with sodium.

-- Use lesser amount of salt while cooking food at home.
+- Use a lesser amount of salt while cooking food at home.

 - Remove the salt shaker from your dining table.
 Don’t add salt while eating food.
 Instead, you may use other herbs and spices for flavour.

-- Avoid canned foods including canned veggies, soups, sauces etc. as they use more salt as preservatives.
+- Stay away from canned foods including canned veggies, soups, sauces etc. as they use more salt as preservatives.

 - Avoid having processed foods like potato chips, salted peanuts as well as junk foods.
 Avoid eating too many high-salt foods such as soy sauce, stock cubes, salted meats and fish, gravy powders, foods canned in brine, and salted snacks such as nuts or popcorn.